strataproject/strata/content/contact/content.md

-If you’re interested in discussing what we are working, please email us and we'll arrange a time for a call with you.
+Interested in discussing how what we offer could help your organisation?

+Please email us and let's arrange a time to discuss your needs.